 Pediatric PTs specialize in working with children.
 From newborns to teenagers, pediatric PTs help kids develop their range of motion, flexibility and strength.

 Sport PTs focus their work on athletes who are recovering from injury and trying to return to full performance.
 Sport PTs typically work for professional teams, schools or healthcare/rehabilitation centers.

 PTs with a focus in women’s health help women deal with issues connected to pregnancy, menopause and other conditions unique to women.

 10. Wound Management

 Wound management PTs focus specifically on injuries that break the skin/tissue by developing a plan to help an individual recover from this open injury.

 Is physical therapy for you?

 The field of physical therapy is rife with opportunities and specialties.
 Whether you are looking to become a physical therapist or a physical therapist assistant, the world of physical therapy offers stability and a career centered on helping others.
-If you are curious about the next steps to take to pursue a career as a physical therapist, check out “How to Become a Physical Therapist: A Newcomer’s Guide.”
+If you are curious about the next steps to take to pursue a career as a physical therapist assistant, check out "How to Become a Physical Therapist Assistant (and Why You Should).”

 1Completion time is dependent on the number of transfer credits accepted and the number of courses completed each term.

 2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed July 2022] www.bls.gov/ooh/.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary.